slangenbach/notes/docker_kubernetes.md

 ### Security

+#### RBAC

-- Core security constructs in K8s include RBAC, network policies, encryption (at rest), pod security standards (PSS)
+- Core security constructs in k8s include RBAC, network policies, encryption (at rest), pod security standards (PSS)
 - RBAC can be enforced on users, groups and service accounts
 - Roles focus on resources within a specific namespace, while cluster roles are enforced on the entire cluster
 - Role bindings assign roles to users, groups and service accounts; Cluster role bindings do the same for cluster roles
-- Use K8s API groups, resources and subresources to implement fine-grained permissions
+- Use k8s API groups, resources and subresources to implement fine-grained permissions
+- Service accounts (SA) are intended for applications, so that they can interact with the k8s API
+- SAs are namespaced

+#### Network Policies

+- By default, all traffic between pods is allowed
+- A network policy contains assignments to pods, ingress and egress rules
+- Be aware that network policies are namespace-scoped
+- In order for network policies to have an effect, we ne need a [CNI][8] plugin such as [Calico][9] or [Cilium][10]
+- Depending on how network policies are constructed, rules either add up (logical AND) or are applied selectively (logical OR)
+- Start with a deny-all policy and only allow communication where necessary
+- In order to allow pod A to communicate to pod A, you should create a policy that allows traffic to the k8s DNS in order to use services correctly

+#### Pod Security Standards

+- PSS apply to pods and define security contexts
+- Contexts are enforced by the security admission controller and can be applied on the namespace level using labels
+- The Controller can set the modes *enforce, warn or audit* and set the levels *restricted, baseline or privileged*

 [1]: https://www.udemy.com/course/complete-docker-kubernetes